 Poor Little Chickweed

 Hush now, don’t tell!
 I’m harboring a fugitive.
-She is constantly under attack by my neighbors for being a pest – they try to poison her, stab her, slash her, cover her in mulch and choke her out…but don’t you worry.
+She is constantly under attack by my neighbors for being a pest – they try to poison her, stab her, slash her, cover her in mulch, and choke her out…but don’t you worry.
 She’s safe in my backyard, for now, poor thing.
 Her name is Stellaria Media, but everyone knows her as Chickweed.
 Ain’t she pretty?

 I suppose people take one look at her and decide she’s just a useless weed since she doesn’t seem to take well to command.
-There’s no growth in straight lines for the little star lady – she just pops up when and where she pleases and often appears when you need her assistance.
+There’s no growth in straight lines for the little star lady – she just pops up when and where she pleases and often appears when you need her gifts.
 You should go out and walk around your yard and see if you can find her.
 She lives EVERYWHERE, so it should be easy!

 If you haven’t ever met Chickweed before, you might want to take a guide with you so that you are sure about the identification.
-Chickweed has a handy defining feature…if you pluck a stem and hold it up to the light, keep turning it until you notice a line of fine hairs on only one side of the stem in a single stripe.
-If you haven’t put any poison on her, then pick a young leaf and pop it in your mouth!
-Trust me – it’ll be fine…I do it all the time.
-When I do that, all I taste is fresh and green…she’s great to throw into a salad mix for a boost of nutrients and nurturing live food (like pesto!)
+Chickweed has a handy defining feature: pluck a stem, hold it up to the light, and keep turning it until you notice a line of fine hairs on only one side of the stem in a single stripe.
+If there haven’t been any pesticides put down (or doggies doing their business nearby), then pick a young leaf and pop it in your mouth!
+Trust me – it’ll be fine.
+I do it all the time.
+Chickweed’s flavor is fresh and green.
+She’s great to throw into a salad mix for a boost of nutrients and nurturing live food (like pesto!)

 It’s cold here, this morning as I write this love letter.
 The grass is frosted, but Miss Chickweed is awake at sunrise and ready to roll!
 She loves this crisp weather – she loves to share her cool and soothing touch with us if we let her, too.
-Even if you feel too weird about eating your yard, you can utilize Chickweed for any skin ailments you might have, like itching, sunburns, or cysts.
+Even if you feel too weird about eating plants from your yard, you can utilize Chickweed for any skin ailments you might have, like itching, sunburns, or cysts.
 She’s best fresh, but you can freeze your chickweed for use later in the year.

-For now, I’m into the backyard to get my morning sprig of chickweed to munch on while I get myself moving for a long winter day.
+For now, I’m in the backyard to get my morning sprig of chickweed to munch on while I get myself moving for a long winter day.
 Let sweet Stellaria help guide you into Springtime…I promise it is right around the corner.

 A Modern Herbal: Chickweed http://www.botanical.com/botanical/mgmh/c/chickw60.html

-The Herb Book, by John Lust. (buy a copy)
+The Herb Book, by John Lust.

-Healing Wise, by Susun Weed (buy a copy)
+Healing Wise, by Susun Weed